 About “the other side”: I don’t know who that is.
 I’m not trying to be sanctimonious when I say that my world is not delineated by “sides” – it’s just not a paradigm I embrace.
 And I can’t help thinking that at the point we start relegating people to “the other side” we are dealing with stereotypes, usually ‘talking past’ each other – and not really listening.

-Dr. Rafi Greenberg, whom I mentioned before (and is featured in this VIDEO), remembers another time when things were different: As a young man he was part of the 1970s City of David excavation team headed by Yigal Shiloah, and he remembers – wistfully – how that dig was carried out in a spirit of harmony and partnership with the local people of Silwan.
-And, interestingly, he relates this directly to the ethical standards of his own profession, which all archaeologists supposedly embrace.
+Dr. Rafi Greenberg, whom I mentioned before (and is featured in this VIDEO), remembers another time when things were different: As a young man he was part of the 1970s City of David excavation team headed by Yigal Shiloah, and he remembers – wistfully – how that dig, despite the Israeli occupation of East Jerusalem, was carried out in a spirit of harmony and partnership with the local people of Silwan.
+And, interestingly, he attributes this directly to the ethical standards of his own profession, which all archaeologists supposedly embrace.
 Well, what’s going on today, evident to anyone who cares to take an honest look, is totally different: It’s an in-your-face, adversarial style reflecting the dynamics of power being brought to bear in advancement of a certain religious/ political/ demographic agenda, over against the needs and interests of the dominant local populace.

 Emeq Shaveh’s message – that all is not sweetness and light in the Holy City, nor are things always what they seem – is not a particularly pleasant one.
 The need in Silwan, they are saying, is for balance, perspective, transparency, inclusiveness and fairness – if it’s not already too late.
 If anyone has not yet taken the opportunity to explore what these folks are saying, their recently-released booklet can be downloaded here.